michiproep/ioBroker.kiwi/README.md

 ```

 It might work without using `npx mcp-remote`.
 I'm using [StreamableHTTPServerTransport](https://modelcontextprotocol.io/specification/2025-03-26/basic/transports#streamable-http), which is not supported by all clients yet.

+## ioBroker

+you can use it from inside iobroker with two states:

+- kiwi.0.chat.prompt
+- kiwi.0.chat.response

 ## Basic Usage